redhat-developer/s2i-dotnetcore/1.0/README.md

 * **HTTP_PROXY, HTTPS_PROXY**

-    Use an HTTP/HTTPS proxy during the build process.
+    Configures the HTTP/HTTPS proxy to use when building and running the application.

 * **NPM_MIRROR**

-    Use a custom NPM registry mirror to download packages during the build process
+    Use a custom NPM registry mirror to download packages during the build process.

 NPM
 ---